 How To Buy Black Static:

 Black Static is available in good shops in the UK, USA – where it is now supplied to stores by Ingram Periodicals – and many other countries.
 If your local shop (in any country) doesn't stock it they should easily be able to order it in for you so please don't hesitate to ask them.
-You can also buy the magazine from a variety of online retailers, or a version for e-readers/PDF from places like Smashwords, Amazon, iTunes, Weightless etc.
+You can also buy the magazine from a variety of online retailers, or a version for e-readers from places like Smashwords, Amazon, iTunes, Weightless, etc.

 The best thing though – for you and for us – is to follow any of the Shop/Buy Now/Subscribe links on this page and take out a subscription direct with us.
 You'll receive issues much cheaper and faster that way, and the magazine will receive a much higher percentage of the revenue.

 These lifetime subscriptions can be found on the order form inside both magazines, and on this website's shop.
-It goes without saying that such long term subscriptions are of great benefit and support to the magazines, so many thanks to those of you who are taking up the offer.
+Such long term subscriptions are of great benefit and support to the magazines, so many thanks to those of you who are taking up the offer.

 Please Help Spread the Word:

 Magazines like Black Static cannot survive without subscriptions and always needs more support than it gets.
 If you enjoy it please blog about it, review it, tell your friends, and encourage other people to subscribe.
 Thank you!

 Black Static issues by date: